Encharted Cook

 Have you ever wondered how to make a plain hamburger taste better?

-Today it seems we are going overboard with toppings to make a better burger.
-But, what if it’s not truffle cheese and sriracha bourbon laced sauces that we need to get more flavor from our burger?
+Today, it seems we are going overboard with toppings to make a better burger.
+But what if we don't need truffle cheese and sriracha bourbon-laced sauces to get more flavor from our burger?
 What if all we need is a better bun?

 And that's when I thought of it.